noseandnose/ezrasnashim/replit.md

 - June 25, 2025.
 Optimized Hebrew prayer formatting by removing double line spaces between headers and content
 - June 25, 2025.
 Removed transliteration field from tefilla prayers in database and frontend
 - June 25, 2025.
 Changed tehillim name automatic removal from 7 days to 18 days in backend and frontend
+- June 25, 2025.
+Integrated Sefaria API for Tehillim text instead of local database storage
+- June 25, 2025.
+Configured Vite to use VITE_API_URL environment variable for API calls
+- June 25, 2025.
+Updated API client to use environment variable for base URL configuration
 ```

 ## User Preferences